-The goal of the HCM Income Plus Fund is to seek income and total return.
+The ultimate goal of the HCM Income Plus Fund is to seek total return.
 The Fund uses a proprietary quantitative model to assist in determining when and which asset classes are bought and sold.
-Mathematically, the Fund attempts to keep investments in the strongest sector or sectors at any given time measured by the model.
-When in the market, the Fund will remain invested in various ETFs including but not limited to utilities, convertible bonds, real estate, fixed income of any maturity, duration and credit quality including “Junk Bonds”.Download Fund Fact Sheet
+Mathematically, the Fund attempts to keep investments in the strongest sector or sectors at any given time as measured by the model.
+The HCM Income Plus Fund offers two share classes, each with a different investment need in mind.Download Fund Fact Sheet

 Principal Investment Strategies

-The Fund seeks to achieve its investment objective through investments in exchange traded funds (“ETFs”) that invest in foreign (including emerging markets) and domestic (i) equity securities of any market capitalization and (ii) fixed income securities of any maturity, duration, and credit quality (including "Junk Bonds", high-yield bonds or noninvestment-grade bonds).
+The Fund seeks to achieve its investment objective through investments in unaffiliated exchange traded funds (“ETFs”) that invest in foreign (including emerging markets) and domestic: (i) equity securities of any market capitalization; and (ii) fixed income securities of any maturity, duration and credit quality (including “junk bonds”).

 The Fund’s investment advisor uses its proprietary quantitative model to assist in determining when and which asset classes are bought and sold.
 This model mathematically attempts to keep the Fund in the strongest sector or sectors at any given time as measured by the model.
 If a sector weakens, the model suggests a stronger sector into which the Fund should allocate its assets.
 The model’s calculations are updated daily and evaluated weekly to determine whether the Fund’s holdings require a reallocation.
 If a reallocation is required, weaker holdings are replaced with the stronger assets as determined by the model.

 Vance has offered professional money management through Howard Capital Management, Inc. since 1999.
 He specializes in research, development, and implementation of various types of trading systems.
-After years of research, he developed a disciplined, systematic, and non-emotional method of investing that is designed with the goal of protecting our clients' assets during market declines.
+After years of research, he developed a disciplined, systematic, and quantitative method of investing that is designed with the goal of mitigating loss during market declines.
 Vance proactively manages all the Funds.

 Let us know how we can serve you